 |@Listeners||You can use them with the test classes for the logging function.|

-If you are planning for a testing Job interview then we’ve covered the top questions and answers on this topic.
-You may like to check out the blog post on the TestNG interview questions.
+If you are planning for a testing Job interview, then you may like to check out the top 25 real-time questions on TestNG.

 Advantages of using TestNG annotations.

 There are many benefits of using the annotations in the project.

 - Provides more delicate control over test execution

 - Allows test case grouping and prioritization

 - Strongly-typed means strong error checking

 We hope you could use the above information in your TestNG projects.